nhannguyen95/learning-notes/languages/javascript/objects.md

 ## Class

 Even JS has had some class-like syntactic elements (such as `class` keyword in ES6), JS don't actually have classes.
-Since classes are a design patter, prior to ES6 we can implement approximations for much of classical class functionality.
+Since classes are a design pattern, prior to ES6 we can implement approximations for much of classical class functionality.

 ### ES6 Class

 Classes in traditional class-oriented languages produce a copy action from parent to child to instance, whereas in Prototype, the action is not copy, but rather a delegation link.
-Since the `class` keyword introduced in ES6 is mostly just syntactic surgar on top of the existing Prototype mechianism, the child class (or instance) is just linked to the parent class (or class) rather than a copy:
+Since the `class` keyword introduced in ES6 is mostly just syntactic sugar on top of the existing Prototype mechanism, the child class (or instance) is just linked to the parent class (or class) rather than a copy:

 ```js
 class C {